How often should you use purple shampoo for your hair?

 It’s time to dive into some specific details when using purple shampoo.

-But usage of purple shampoos doesn’t only depend on hair color.
-It also depends on hair type
+However, using purple shampoos depends not only on hair color but also on hair type.

 How often should you use purple shampoo and conditioner?

-There are several purple products in the market.
-Purple shampoos are the most popular, but conditioners and masks are also vital to get quicker results.
+Several purple products are available on the market.
+Purple shampoos are the most popular, but conditioners and masks are also vital for quicker results.

 A combination of purple shampoo and conditioner works well for those with pronounced brassiness.
 This ensures that the purple pigments can penetrate your hair shaft and cover your strands entirely.

-Albeit the quickest way, it’s not always the best.
-Remember that purple shampoos and conditioners may cause product build-up.
-That’s why it’s best to use only one of them.
+Although it is the quickest way, it’s not always the best.
+Remember that purple shampoos and conditioners may cause product build-up, so it’s best to use only one of them.

-If you have brassy mid to end sections, you can choose to co-wash rather than use shampoo.
+If you have brassy mid-to-end sections, you can co-wash rather than shampoo.

 On the other hand, if your brassy parts lie mainly on the roots, you can choose to use shampoo only since this targets the scalp area, unlike conditioners.
 This is the best option for hair that quickly experiences dryness.

-The frequency still relies on your results.
-If it seems like co-washing doesn’t do it for you, you can use a combination of both with an increased frequency.
-Again, it is best to monitor your progress weekly rather than jumping to a more rigorous routine from the start.
+The frequency still depends on your results.
+If co-washing doesn’t work for you, you can use a combination of both with an increased frequency.
+Again, monitoring your progress weekly rather than jumping to a more rigorous routine from the start is best.

 How often should you use purple shampoo on bleached hair?